panchangtao/panchangtao.github.io/pages/doc_en/ontology_java_sdk_smartcontract_en.md

 ## Invocation of smart contract

+### Invocation of NEO smart contarct

+* Basic process

-Read the abi file of smart contract, construct the function that calls the smart contract, and send transactions.
+   1. Read the abi file of smart contract;
+   2. construct the function that calls the smart contract;
+   3. construct trasanction;
+   4. sign transaction;
+   5. send transactions.

+* example:

 ```
 //Load the abi file of smart contract
 InputStream is = new FileInputStream("C:\\ZX\\NeoContract1.abi.json");